 - 1. Anyone who is sexually active is at risk for HIV and other STIs. - 2.
 People who have STIs, including HIV, often show no signs of being infected. - 3.
 The SAFEST choice is NOT to have sex. - 4.
-If you choose to have sex, USE A CONDOM EVERY TIME. - 5.
+If you choose to have sex, USE A CONDOM CORRECTLY EVERY TIME. - 5.
 You have the RIGHT to say NO to sex in ANY situation. - 6.
 As part of fighting against unhealthy gender norms, HIV and teenage pregnancy, we need to speak out against messages that condom use is "unmanly" for men, and "unladylike" or "slutty" for women.

-- flip chart paper - masking or tape - Koki pens various colours - pencils/pens - watch or cell phone for time-keeping - Poster 8.8.1: Techniques for saying "No, thanks" SOUND or walk away! - Educator resource 9.10.1: Activity plan from Lesson 8.8: The art of saying "No thanks" Approaches to communication - Poster 7.7.1: Three approaches to communication (Reading 2 in your learners' books) - Reading 7.7.1: Assertive, passive and aggressive communication (Reading 1 in your learners' books) - Educator resource 9.10.2: Activity plan from Lesson 7.7, Activity 3 Approaches to communication - Poster 7.7.2: Non-verbal communication (Reading 3 in your learners' books) - Educator resource 9.10.3: Activity plan from Lesson 7.7: Assertive communication Non-verbal communication
+- flip chart paper

+- masking or tape

+- Koki pens various colours

+- pencils/pens

+- watch or cell phone for time-keeping

+- Poster 8.8.1: Techniques for saying "No, thanks" SOUND or walk away!

+- Educator resource 9.10.1: Activity plan from Lesson 8.8: The art of saying "No thanks" Approaches to communication

+- Poster 7.7.1: Three approaches to communication

+- Reading 7.7.1: Assertive, passive and aggressive communication

+- Educator resource 9.10.2: Activity plan from Lesson 7.7, Activity 3 Approaches to communication

+- Poster 7.7.2: Non-verbal communication

+- Educator resource 9.10.3: Activity plan from Lesson 7.7: Assertive communication Non-verbal communication

+- Unscripted role play:Jana and Jordan

+- Worksheet 8.8.1: Observer's checklist

-- 1. Please refer to pages 4-7 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
+- 1. Please refer to the front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 9 SLPs. - 2.
 Study the lesson in order to understand the content, methodology and time allocated for each lesson.